Be on the lookout for Summer PROMISE information soon!

-IMSA is committed to excellence and equity, including active recruitment of students from all areas of Illinois.
-IMSA’s PROMISE Program addresses the unique challenges of culturally, linguistically, and ethnically diverse students who choose to pursue STEM education by providing academic enrichment programming at low to no cost.
+IMSA is committed to equity and excellence, including active recruitment of students from all areas of Illinois.
+IMSA’s PROMISE Program addresses the unique challenges of culturally, linguistically, and ethnically diverse (CLED) students who have interest in STEM education by providing academic enrichment programming at low to no cost.
 Black or African American, Latinx and rural Illinois students as well as students who qualify for free or reduced-price lunch are encouraged to apply.
 Attending these sessions provides students with the opportunity to work with IMSA faculty, staff, and student mentors while exploring IMSA’s unique learning laboratory.
-This program also works with participants to prepare them for the IMSA Admissions Process.
-PROMISE programs are held on the campus of the Illinois Mathematics & Science Academy in Aurora, Illinois.
+The program also works with interested participants to prepare them for the IMSA Admissions Process.
+PROMISE programs are typically held on the campus of the Illinois Mathematics & Science Academy in Aurora, Illinois.
 Currently, all programs are being held virtually until further notice.

-The PROMISE program consists of two separate experiences.
-The Fall PROMISE Program is held on Saturdays during the fall and winter (free transportation is provided for students coming from Chicago), and the Summer PROMISE Program is held in June.
+The PROMISE program consists of three grade-based experiences.
+The Fall and/or Spring PROMISE Programs are held on Saturdays during the fall and/or spring semesters.
+The Summer PROMISE Program is held during the month of June.
 Each program has a separate application process.
 You can find more details about the programs below or in our PROMISE Brochure.

 Program highlights include:

-- Exposure to curriculum that increases skills in math, science, English and leadership
+- Exposure to curriculum that increases skills in math and science

 - Interactive, hands-on learning

 - The opportunity to experience IMSA’s residential programming